DIBS ON STUFF

 /dibs set feed-fish secret

-And don't forget you can always use wildcards to specify multiple queues, eg:
+And don't forget you can always use wildcards to specify multiple queues, eg

 /dibs set chores/* random

-Separate Slack channels Pro
+Separate Queues For Separate Slack channels

 Per-Slack-channel queues so you can keep separate collections of queues in separate Slack channels.

-channel to contain the car parking conches - and
+For example, a #parking channel to contain the car parking conches - and a separate #deploy channel to handle the staging server conches.

 Running: